- Fall OCI Program Fees

 We invite you to participate!
 You may elect to recruit first-year, second-year, and advanced degree students for summer and post-graduate positions.
 Please feel free to contact us with any questions!

-2013 Spring OCI Calendar of Employer Dates & Deadlines
+2015 Spring OCI & Resume Collection - Calendar of Employer Dates & Deadlines

 Note: There are NO recruiting fees for Spring OCI